Python: Statements

 When we're making a dish, we follow the recipe carefully.
 Otherwise, the food won't turn out as expected.
 The same rule applies to programming.

-If you want to see the expected result onscreen, the computer needs to have clear, step-by-step directions.
-This can be done using instructions.
-An instruction is a command to the computer, a unit of execution.
-Python code in this case is a set of instructions.
-It can be presented as a step-by-step recipe.
+If you want to see the expected result on screen, the computer needs clear, step-by-step directions.
+This is done using instructions.
+An instruction is a command to the computer — a unit of execution.
+Python code is a set of instructions, presented like a step-by-step recipe.

 Python code is run by an interpreter, a program that executes instructions strictly, line by line.
-Like the steps in a recipe, the instructions for the interpreter are written in order and are separated from each other by skipping to the next line.
+Like the steps in a recipe, the instructions for the interpreter are written in order and separated from each other by a line break.

 print('Mother of Dragons.')